-Start with your net profit.
-Ensure your financial statements are in order – they will give you the answers to your questions.
-Your net profit is what you take home at the end of the day after all expenses are paid.
-It’s usually calculated in a timeframe of 12 months.
-This number is not only your starting point but your strongest asset when selling your Amazon FBA business.
+The first figure to start with is your net profit.
+Ensure your financial statements are in order – the net profit is what you take home after all expenses are paid.
+This is usually calculated across a timeframe of 12 months.

-If your financial statements aren’t in order, the best thing to do would be to hire an accountant.
-Ask them to review and clean up the documents – this will help you understand your business better, and determine if it’s the right time to sell.
+If your financial statements aren’t in order, hire an accountant before setting up any buyers’ meetings.
+Ask them to review and clean up your documents – this will help you understand your business better, and determine if it’s the right time to sell.

-After reviewing your documents, you might discover that now it’s not the right time to sell.
-Perhaps it would be better to grow your business first and then plan the steps of your exit.
+It can be better to grow your business first, and then plan the steps of your exit.

 The price will be determined by a multiple of the SDE (Seller Discretionary Earnings) number.